-Culture & Fashion
+Culture & Fashion in Barcelona

 Barcelona has a rich cultural heritage and is an important cultural center.
 Resulting in a major tourist destination with tons of small restaurants, and cafes.
 Renowned are the architectural works of Antoni Gaudí (Sagrada Familia) and Lluís Domènech i Montaner (Palau de Musica).
 In 1992 Barcelona hosted the Summer Olympics and today hosts many world-class conferences such as the Mobile World Forum.
 Barcelona was named the seventh most important fashion capital of the world right after Milano.